 Hope’s HB.130 is its second bike, following the release of the HB.160 in 2018.
 As the name suggests, it’s a 130mm travel trail bike and rolls on 29in hoops.

-Hope has invested in carbon manufacturing capabilities, using its knowledge of alloy CNCing to make its own molds, while also training up its engineers to be able to design, test and build carbon bikes.
+Hope has invested in carbon manufacturing capabilities, using its knowledge of alloy CNCing to make its own moulds, while also training up its engineers to be able to design, test and build carbon bikes.

 The front end is a carbon monocoque, while the rear is CNC’d aluminium that is bonded together.
 There are a number of quirks, though, with 130mm rear-hub spacing instead of 148mm.
 This, Hope says, gives equal spoke dishing for a better rear wheel build, but obviously limits ‘upgrade’ potential.